 Step 5: Get the PCB fabricated and solder the purchased components and solder the same.

-As depicted in the block schematic, appropriate attenuator pads of either 3 dB or 6dB need to be used in between to take care of 1dB compression point of the devices (MMICs and Mixers).
+As depicted in the block diagram of figure-1, appropriate attenuator pads of either 3 dB or 6dB need to be used in between to take care of 1dB compression point of the devices (MMICs and Mixers).

 Local oscillator and Synthesizer of appropriate frequencies need to be used based.
 For 70MHz to C band conversion, LO of 1112.5 MHz and Synthesizer of 4680-5375MHz frequency range is recommended.
 The rule of thumb for choosing mixer is the LO power should be 10 dB greater than the highest input signal level at P1dB.
 GCN is Gain Control Network designed using PIN diode attenuators which vary attenuation based on analog voltage.
 Remember to use Band Pass and Low pass filters as and when required to filter out unwanted frequencies and pass the wanted frequencies.